followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/editCell(rowIndex_visibleColumnIndex).md

 ===================================================================

 <!--shortDescription-->
-Switches a specific cell into the editing state.
-The cell is found by the row index and column index.
+Switches a cell with specific row and column indexes to the editing state.
 Takes effect only if the [editing mode]({basewidgetpath}/Configuration/editing/#mode) is *'batch'* or *'cell'*.
 <!--/shortDescription-->

 <!--paramName1-->rowIndex<!--/paramName1-->
 <!--paramType1-->Number<!--/paramType1-->
 <!--paramDescription1-->
-The index of the row that owns the cell.
+The index of the row to which the cell belongs.
 <!--/paramDescription1-->

 <!--paramName2-->visibleColumnIndex<!--/paramName2-->
 <!--paramType2-->Number<!--/paramType2-->
 <!--paramDescription2-->
-The visible index of the column that owns the cell.
+The visible index of the column to which the cell belongs.
 <!--/paramDescription2-->

 <!--fullDescription-->